VirginiaNjoki1/VirginiaNjoki1/README.md

 ## Data Analyst | Customer Analytics | Business Intelligence

+> "In God we trust.
+All others must bring data."

+— W. Edwards Deming

-> Data tells a story.
+Data tells a story.
 My job is to make sure businesses can act on it.

 I help businesses transform raw data into actionable insights that improve customer retention, increase revenue, and support smarter decision-making.